redhat-developer/che-monitoring/README.md

 # Monitoring Eclipse Che with Prometheus

-This repository provides an opinionated way of monitoring Eclipse Che with Prometheus
+This repository provides an opinionated way of monitoring Eclipse Che with Prometheus.

 A full guide on the functionality is available here: https://www.eclipse.org/che/docs/che-7/monitoring-che.html